-Based in Los Angeles, California, the American-Armenian composer Edward Manukyan has recently gained considerable international reputation for his chamber works, choral and vocal music.
+Based in Los Angeles, California, the American-Armenian composer Edward Manukyan has gained international reputation for his chamber works, choral and vocal music.

 Born and raised in Armenia (then USSR) in 1981, Manukyan did not develop his interests in music until his late teens.
 In 1997 he won a state scholarship to study languages and psychology at the University after V. Brusov in Yerevan and at the same time he began studying music, concentrating on composition and songwriting.
 Advancing his skills rapidly and with a devotion, he soon appeared as a permanent member with local orchestras and chamber groups, writing material for their repertoires.